felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ## Order Statuses

-Uber Eats supports the following three order statuses:
+Uber Eats supports three order statuses:

-- `accepted`: The order has been accepted by the EPOS.
+- `Accepted`: The order has been accepted by the EPOS.
-- `denied`: The order could not be sent to the EPOS.
+- `Denied`: The order could not be sent to the EPOS.
-- `cancelled`: The order has been cancelled by the EPOS.
+- `Cancelled`: The order has been cancelled by the EPOS.

+When an order status changes to `rejected` or `cancelled` on HubRise, Uber Eats Bridge notifies Uber Eats that the order is respectively `Denied` or `Cancelled`.

-Uber Eats Bridge lets you decide which HubRise status triggers a certain status on Uber Eats.
+Uber Eats Bridge lets you decide which HubRise status triggers the `Accepted` status on Uber Eats.
 This is useful to handle different scenarios when your EPOS updates the order status.
 For example, if your EPOS marks an accepted order as `received` on HubRise, you can still notify Uber Eats that the order has been accepted.

-For every Uber Eats order status, select from the dropdown menu the expected behaviour for your integration.
+Select from the dropdown menu the expected behaviour for your integration.
 Refer to your connected EPOS documentation on the HubRise website for your EPOS requirements.

 ## Saving the Configuration